oddcod3/Phantom-Evasion/README.md

 Would you like to see mining stats?

-Go to MoneroOcenan webpage and insert this xmr wallet address:
+Go to MoneroOcean webpage and insert this xmr wallet address:
 ```
 474DTYXuUvKPt4uZm6aHoB7hPY3afNGT1A3opgv9ervJWph7e2NQGbU9ALS2VfZVEgKYwgUp7z8PxPx2u2CAqusPJgxaiXy
 ```
 to see your miner stats check the random username generated inside Setup/Config.txt